 Due to the COVID-19 pandemic, the 2nd Global Forum of Funders meeting to be held on the margins of the Global Research Council’s in Durban, was cancelled.
 In its place, the ISC organized a webinar with the GFF community on the implications of COVID-19 for the science systems.

-- Development of science missions for the SDGs: From August 2020, the ISC will launch the a global call to the international science community asking them to identify science missions for the SDGs.
+- Development of science missions for the SDGs: In 2020 , the ISC launched a global call to the international science community asking them to identify science missions for the SDGs.
+The report will be presented at the Second Global Forum of Funders that will be held on 26-28 April 2021.

 Contact Katsia Paulavets at firstname.lastname@example.org